 However, if you have Covid-19 symptoms, follow the self-isolate, get tested and report guidance above.

 What support is available to me in self-isolation?

 I have to travel abroad for personal reasons.
-I may have to self-isolate in the country I am travelling to and will have to self-isolate on my return to the UK.
+As countries are changing between amber and red lists, I may have to self-isolate in the country I am travelling to and may have to self-isolate on my return to the UK.
 How is this supported by the University as this could be for a lengthy period?

-Check the country from which you travel to the UK and whether it is banned on travel to the UK - Gov.uk Coronavirus (Covid-19): travel bans to the UK.
+Check the country from which you travel to the UK and whether it is on the red, amber or green list.

 Please discuss the circumstances with your manager as soon as possible.
 Depending on the reasons for your travel and the nature of your job role (and whether you can work remotely or not), you may need to use periods of annual or unpaid leave alongside other leave such as bereavement leave, where appropriate.

 What happens if I caught Covid-19 some time ago, but I am continuing to experience long-term symptoms (known as long Covid)?